RaphaelNeko/RaphaelNeko/README.md

 # 👋 Hi, I'm Raphael Neko! 🌠

-- I founded the Starbit Light team. 👉 [Check it out here!](https://starbitlight.com)
+I am the founder, lead developer and music composer of the Starbit Light team. 👉 [Check it out here!](https://starbitlight.com)

-- I'm also making music!
-Look over here 👉 https://raphaelneko.com/music